 - Access to medication and/or glucose meter*

 *Formal accommodation request is not required, but you must inform CRPO of your need for access to medication, glucose meter, food, and/or beverage by the deadline used to confirm your intent to write the exam.
 A proctor must be advised prior to examination start to retain medication and glucose meter at computer terminal.
 While access to food and beverages is not permissible near computer terminals, you may exit and re-enter exam room as needed to gain access.

 Depending on documented individual needs, a variety of accommodations are possible.
 The following forms of accommodations are most common:

-- extended time (to a maximum of five hours) with personal breaks
+- Extended time (to a maximum of 5 hours) with personal breaks

 Applying for an Accommodation

-- No request was received at the time of indicating intention to write the Registration Examination, leaving insufficient time for evaluation of the request and any subsequent arrangements required by the examination hosting authority.
+- There was no request received at the time of indicating intention to write the Registration Examination

-- No official documentation confirming a disability or impairment was provided.
+- There was no official documentation confirming a disability, condition, impairment, or injury

 - Official documentation did not include the type or specifics of the accessibility / accommodation need required

-- The requested accommodation posed a reasonable risk to the integrity of the Registration Examination (e.g. an unfair advantage would occur, the test would not be able to achieve its testing purpose, the confidentiality of the test items could be negatively affected).
+- The requested accommodation posed a reasonable risk to the integrity of the examination (i.e., an unfair advantage would occur; the test would not be able to achieve its testing purpose; the confidentiality of the test items could reasonable be negatively affected)